IKIM-Essen/ClusterDocs/source/part2.md

 - **Outbound access:** HTTP(S) package, pipeline, test-data, and image downloads use the managed proxy `http://proxy.ikim.uk-essen.de:3128`.
 Never embed credentials or tokens in workflow files.
-- **Nextflow and nf-core — not yet released:** RCC is preparing a pinned `rcc-nextflow` launcher and institutional Slurm configuration.
-The controller will run only on an RCC interactive node (a `shellhost`); compute workers will execute generated tasks through Slurm without their own Java or Nextflow install.
+- **Nextflow and nf-core — ready now:** RCC provides a pinned `rcc-nextflow` launcher and institutional Slurm configuration.
+The controller runs only on an RCC interactive node (a `shellhost`); compute workers execute generated tasks through Slurm without their own Java or Nextflow install.
-  The bounded example later in this tutorial is preparation material and fails closed until `rcc-nextflow`, `apptainer`, and `sbatch` are available.
-- **Nextflow work and containers:** when the service is released, resume-critical `NXF_WORK`, required container images, and retained output must use shared project storage visible at the same path from the shellhost and workers.
+- **Nextflow work and containers:** resume-critical `NXF_WORK`, required container images, and retained output must use shared project storage visible at the same path from the shellhost and workers.
 Node-local `/local` is only for explicitly labelled task scratch; Apptainer is the supported worker runtime.